pmj-chosim/pmj-chosim/README.md

 ### Hi there 👋

 🌱 Hello!
 I'm Minjin Park from Korea,
-a Computer Science & Engineering student passionate about **Cloud Infrastructure, Networking, and DevOps**.
+a Computer Science & Engineering major passionate about **Cloud Infrastructure, Networking, and DevOps**.

 💡 I've designed and built various **cloud/infra solutions** for competitions hosted by **Google Korea, Microsoft Korea**, and more.
 I'm also a Microsoft Certified Trainer(MCT) about that domain.